meemknight/safeSave/README.md

 ```
 to get the error string

-This are the possible error codes:
+These are the possible error codes:
 ```cpp
 enum Errors : int
 	{